thoughtbot/maybe_haskell/release/maybe_haskell.md

 # Monad

-So far, we've seen that using this new `Maybe` type to represent failure can be very inconvenient.
+So far, we've seen that as `Maybe` makes our code safer, it also makes it less convenient.
+By making potential non-presence explicit, we now need to correctly account for it at every step.
 We addressed a number of scenarios by using `fmap` to "upgrade" a system full of normal functions (free of any `nil`-checks) into one that can take and pass along `Maybe` values.
 When confronted with a new scenario that could not be handled by `fmap` alone, we discovered a new function `(<*>)` which helped ease our pain again.
 This chapter is about addressing a third scenario, one that `fmap` and even `(<*>)` cannot solve: dependent computations.

 Let's throw a monkey wrench into our `getParam` example from earlier.
-This time, let's say we're accepting logins by either username or password.
-The user can say which method they're using by passing a `type` param specifying "username" or "password".
+This time, let's say we're accepting logins by either username or email.
+The user can say which method they're using by passing a `type` param specifying "username" or "email".

 *Note*: this whole thing is wildly insecure, but bear with me.